trick77/docker-observium/README.md

 OBSERVIUM__bad_if_regexp__1='/^br-.*/'
 ```

-- If there is a number at the end of the key, it will be used to construct an indexed/sequential array.
-- Ensure that environment variables are configured appropriately, taking into account the specific syntax requirements outlined above.
+Ensure that environment variables are configured appropriately, taking into account the specific syntax requirements outlined above.

 For further details on these configurations and their impact on Observium's behavior, consult the Observium documentation
 or the comments provided in the `observium/.env`  file.
 Adjust the settings according to your deployment needs.